PhoenixLeic/PhoenixLeic.github.io/code-of-conduct.md

 Be respectful of other people, respectfully ask people to stop if you are bothered, and if you can't resolve an issue, contact staff.
 If you are being a problem, it will be apparent and you'll be asked to leave.
 Based on previous excellent work by others, this is a living code of conduct.
 This code of conduct applies to all FTP and screen_share spaces both online and off, including our events, Discord channel, and Zoom/Jitsi calls.

 FTP and screen_share are open events for people from many different backgrounds.
-We expect all attendees to help make FTP enjoyable for everyone, regardless of age, gender, sexuality, religious or ethnic identity, or ability.
+We expect all attendees to help make our events enjoyable for everyone, regardless of age, gender, sexuality, religious or ethnic identity, or ability.

 ### All attendees
 Please show respect for all attendees.
 In particular: